Black Mass Recycling Market Growth Analysis, Global Report 2026-2034

 By Battery Type

-The lithium-ion batteries segment held the largest share in 2024.
+The lithium-ion batteries segment held the largest share of 84.7% in 2025.
 This dominance is driven by the widespread use of LIBs across numerous applications, including electric vehicles, various consumer electronics such as smartphones and laptops, and large-scale energy storage systems.
 As these devices and systems end their useful life, the sheer volume of spent lithium-ion batteries entering the recycling stream far exceeds that of other battery chemistries.
 For example, the US Environmental Protection Agency (EPA) mentions that lithium-ion batteries are commonly found in cellphones, power tools, digital cameras, laptops, children's toys, e-cigarettes, small and large appliances, tablets, and e-readers, underscoring their ubiquity and the resulting need for recycling.

 By Recovered Metal

-The nickel segment held the largest share in 2024.
+The nickel segment held the largest share of 34.9% in 2025.
 These metals are highly concentrated in the cathodes of many high-energy density lithium-ion batteries, particularly those used in electric vehicles and consumer electronics.
 The economic incentive for recovering nickel and cobalt is substantial due to their high market prices and the challenges associated with their virgin extraction.
 The National Renewable Energy Laboratory (NREL), a US Department of Energy laboratory, highlights the focus on improving direct recycling of lithium-ion batteries to capture more critical materials such as cobalt, emphasizing its importance due to being primarily mined or refined in geopolitically sensitive areas.

 The lithium segment is anticipated to record the highest growth rate during the forecast period.
 Although often present in lower weight percentages compared to nickel or cobalt in some battery types, lithium is a fundamental component of all lithium-ion batteries.
 Its demand is rising with the proliferation of EVs and large-scale grid storage.
 The US Geological Survey (USGS) in its March 2025 news release, "USGS projects world production capacity for 7 critical minerals and helium from 2025 to 2029," projects a significant increase in lithium production capacity, reflecting the intense global demand.
 As more batteries are recycled and technologies for lithium recovery improve, the volume of recovered lithium is expected to grow at an accelerated pace in the coming years.